Search for the production of dark matter candidates in association with heavy dimuon resonance using the CMS open data for pp collisions at $\sqrt{s}$ = 8 TeV: Data and Monte Carlo samples

 \subsection{The samples of the model signals}

-We used \text{MadGraph5\_aMC@NLO}~v2.6.7 for the generation of events processes, it is a Monte Carlo generator that is used to generate HEP events at tree level at Next-to-Leading-Order NLO \cite{R33}.
-This generator has been interfaced with \text{Pythia} for the modeling of the parton showers \cite{R34}.\\ The full simulation of events for the CMS system and the reconstruction process have been done with the standard CMS software, the release \text{CMSSW\_5\_3\_32} which is the relevant version to the CMS open data, as recommended by the CMS collaboration. the reconstruction process is done regarding the requirements of the experimental set up of the CMS detector during the LHC run-I at $\sqrt{s}=8~TeV$, this requirements will be introduced and discussed in the preselection of events at section \ref{section:AnSelection}.
-The simulations of the model signals were done assuming that $\fontfamily{qcs}\selectfont{g}_{SM} = 0.25$ and $\fontfamily{qcs}\selectfont{g}_{DM} = 1.0$.
+We used the matrix element event generator \text{MadGraph5\_aMC@NLO}~v2.6.7 \cite{R33} for the generation of events processes.
+The generation process and the calculation of the signal cross section had been done at next-to-leading order (NLO), based on the Universal FeynRules Output UFO provided by the authors of \cite{R1}.
+This generator has been interfaced with \text{P{ YTHIA}} v.6.4.26 for the modeling of the parton showers \cite{R34}, the NNPDF2.3QED NLO set for the parton distribution functions (PDF) \cite{PDFsignal} has been considered, which is available via the LHAPDF6 library \cite{LHAPDF6}.
+The full simulation for the CMS detector and the reconstruction process have been done within the standard CMSSW frame work, the simulation of the detector response to the particles has been performed with \text{G{ EANT4}} \cite{geant4}, and the reconstruction process is done with the the release \textit{CMSSW\_5\_3\_32} \cite{CMSSWversion} which is the relevant version to the CMS open data.
+The reconstruction process is done regarding the requirements of the experimental set up of the CMS detector during the LHC run-I at $\sqrt{s}=8$ TeV, this requirements will be introduced and discussed in the preselection of events at section \ref{section:AnSelection}.